Class of 2018

 Matthew Wolffe, Tuba

-Matt Wolffe (tuba) is a junior from Short Hills, N.J.
+Matt Wolffe (tuba) is a senior from Short Hills, N.J.
 Matt is the principal tuba of the UNC Symphony Orchestra, the UNC Wind Ensemble, and the Duke University String School Youth Symphony Orchestra.
 He also performs with the UNC Tuba Quartet and the UNC Sackbut Ensemble.
 Matt has participated in the U.S. Army Band’s tuba euphonium workshop, as well as masterclasses with Jernej Oberzan (Bruckner Orchester Linz), Gene Pokorny (Chicago Symphony Orchestra), Craig Knox (Pittsburgh Symphony), Jim Nova (Pittsburgh Symphony), and composer Anthony Plog.
 Last summer, Matt participated in the National Music Festival in Chestertown, Maryland, where he was principal tuba of the Festival Orchestra and participated in numerous small ensembles.
 Matt had a feature solo for the children’s classic Tubby the Tuba, which was narrated by Liane Hansen, formerly of NPR and recorded for release in a collection by conductor Richard Rosenberg on Naxos Records.
 Matt also played the ophicleide for Berlioz’ Symphonie Fantastique at the festival.
 This experience sparked an interest in early brass instruments for Matt, and he is now learning to play the sackbut.
 Matt will also play the cimbasso with the UNC Symphony Orchestra in the Defiant Requiem: Verdi at Terezin later this spring.
 Matt will participate again in the National Music Festival this summer and will be studying and traveling through Europe with the UNC Sackbut Ensemble.
 The ensemble will be performing in Salzburg, Austria and other cities.
 Matt is majoring in music with a minor in Cognitive Science.
 Matt is a member of the UNC chapter of the national music fraternity, Phi Mu Alpha Sinfonia, and is treasurer of The UNC Symphony Orchestra Committee.
 Matt is a student of Michael Kris.